What Is a Non-Conforming Loan?

 - Lower interest rates: The interest rates of conforming loans are usually lower than the interest rates of non-conforming loans.

-If you are preparing to apply for a conforming mortgage loan, keep in mind that you want to keep your credit score up to the standard and have a spotless credit history.
+If you are preparing to apply for either a non-conforming or a conforming mortgage loan, you want to keep your credit score up to the standard and have a spotless credit history.
 Go over your credit report and be sure there are no errors that could drag down your credit score.